 While university fees are legally paid at public universities in France, they are a fraction of those charged in most other countries, amounting to only €170 (US$190) per year at the undergraduate level for EU/EEA/Swiss students.

-Non-EU/EEA candidates, on the other hand, can begin paying higher fees beginning with the 2019/20 academic year, with fees for a bachelor’s degree rising to €2,770 (US$3,065) per year.
-The French government, on the other hand, plans to triple the number of scholarships accessible to foreign students, from €7,000 to €21,000.
+Non-EU/EEA candidates, on the other hand, can begin paying higher fees beginning with the 2019/20 academic year, with tuition fees in France for International students for a bachelor’s degree rising to €2,770 (US$3,065) per year.
+The French government, on the other hand, plans to triple the number of scholarships , International scholarships accessible to foreign students, from €7,000 to €21,000.

 Additional fees will raise the cost of your studies, particularly in more advanced programmes like medicine and engineering, but not significantly.
 However, if you choose to study at a prestigious grande école, expenses can differ greatly.